brianbb0/starting_django/README.md

 # django_tutorial
-This is a simple project to start understandind Django.
+This is a simple project to start understanding Django.
 I've been following this video: https://www.youtube.com/watch?v=T1intZyhXDU <br>
 In any case, this is just a simple base and I will continue with another proyect to learn more about CRUD, auth and users permissions.